C# Regular Expression (Regex) Examples in .NET

 RegexOptions.Multiline - Multiline mode.
 Changes the meaning of ^ and $ so they match at the beginning and end, respectively, of any line, and not just the beginning and end of the entire string.

-of the dot (.) so it matches every character (instead of every
+) so it matches every character (instead of

 RegexOptions.ExplicitCapture - Specifies that the only valid captures